Chlorine Trifluoride for In Situ Cleaning of CVD Chambers in Semiconductor Manufacturing: Cons and Pros

 Specialized Handling: Due to its hazardous nature, ClF3 requires specialized handling procedures, equipment, and facilities, which can increase operational costs and complexity.

-Environmental Concerns: It is a potent greenhouse gas, contributing to environmental concerns.
-Its use and handling must comply with strict environmental regulations, adding another layer of complexity to its management.
+Environmental Concerns: ClF₃ poses significant environmental and safety risks due to its high reactivity and toxicity.
+Its use and handling must comply with strict environmental and safety regulations, adding another layer of complexity to its management.

 Safety Considerations for Handling and Storing Chlorine Trifluoride in Semiconductor Cleaning Applications